 FOR STUDENTS

 Already working in a law firm or recently completed a Paralegal Certificate Program and you want to move into an advanced litigation role?
-The Advanced Paralegal Certificate is built for you.
+The Advanced Paralegal Specialization is built for you.

 By the end of the program, you should be able to: